On Countable SFT Covers of Sparse Multidimensional Shift Spaces: Gap width shifts

-The gap width shift $G(f)$ contains exactly those configurations $x \in A^\Z$ for which the number of nonzero symbols is at most $f(n)$, where $n$ is the minimal length of a finite run of 0-symbols in $x$.
-In other words, the width of the smallest gap between nonzero symbols puts a bound on the number of gaps.
+The gap width shift $G_d(f)$ contains exactly those configurations $x \in A^{\Z^d}$ for which the number of nonzero symbols is at most $f(n)$, where $n$ is the minimal max distance of two nonzero symbols in $x$.
 It follows that $G(f)$ only contains configurations with a finite (but usually unbounded) number of nonzero symbols.

-We are interested in subshifts of gap width shifts, and whether their lifts are sofic or countably covered.
-For the full gap width shifts $G(f)$, soficness of the lift corresponds to a computability-theoretic property of the function $f$.
+We are interested in whether gap width shifts, their lifts or their subshifts are countably covered sofic shifts (or even sofic in the first place).
+For the one-dimensional full gap width shifts $G(f)$, soficness of the lift $G(f)^\dag$ corresponds to a computability-theoretic property of the function $f$.
+It also gives a necessary condition of the soficness of multidimensional gap width shifts.